epi2me-labs/epi2me-labs.github.io/content/blog/jupytermove/index.md

 ---
 title: EPI2MELabs moves to JupyterLab
 date: "2020-10-23T23:23:00.000Z"
-description: "Why were are moving EPI2MELabs to the JupyterLab frontend."
+description: "Why we are moving EPI2MELabs to the JupyterLab frontend."
 tags:
 ---